 - Indian highways, streets, and towns are decorated with the tri-color national flag on August 15 to commemorate the country’s freedom day.

 - People can be seen selling pennants, flags, dupattas, hats, and costumes that are suited for the event.
 Also, shopping centers, street stores, and residences are decorated in similar tri-colors.
 During Independence Day, Indian television stations show special documentaries and patriotic films that celebrate the country’s independence.

 - Delhi, home to the Red Fort, a seventeenth-century political center of old Indian pioneers, is the main festival zone for Independence Day festivities in India.

 - The Wagah Border Ceremony in Amritsar is also part of the India Independence Day celebrations.
 This is a free-entry 45-minute event that includes dancing and sword fighting.
 The program concludes with a procession and the lowering of the flag.
 India and Pakistan also released civilian detainees imprisoned in their jails as a gesture of goodwill ahead of Independence Day celebrations in both countries.

 - People organize picnics with their families because the 15th of August is a national holiday in India.
 Indian ladies cook delectable Indian cuisine and sweets for get-togethers and celebrations.
 The tricolor of India is also painted on many vehicles such as automobiles, scooters, and bikes.

-- People also play games and puzzles which are on independence day topic.
+- People also play games and puzzles which are on independence day topics.